gryphonshafer/pnwquizzing/docs/policies_and_governance/_meeting_minutes/a3_essay.md

     - Establish an engagement growth path that lifts a first-meet rookie to an excited, engaged proponent
     - Make starting a quiz program anywhere in the US and Canada trivially easy and hyper-cheap (or effectively free)
     - Make equipment and technology free (ideally) or at least hyper-cheap
-- Provide financial support for new churches and districts
+- Provide financial support for new churches and regions

 ## Migration to the Third Age (“A3”)